vicduar/createREADME/README.md

 # Unit 9 Challenge - README Creation

   ## Description
   Work on this project was implemented at the request of the client, whose user story stated the following: “AS A developer, I WANT a README generator SO THAT I can quickly create a professional README for a new project.”
-The following is a table of contents to direct the user to various parts of the README:
+In addition to satisfying the client's request, a table of contents was added to direct the user to various parts of the created README file.

   ## Table of Contents
   - [Installation](#installation)